 The termination benefits provided to an officer under the Termination Agreements in the case of involuntary termination without cause and in the event of involuntary termination after a change in control are the same, except each event references a different credited years of service table to determine salary continuance.
 The officer will receive salary continuance for no less than 12 months and no more than 36 months, depending on length of service.
 STI will be paid as earned in accordance with the plan and any unused vested vacation will be paid.
 The Company will pay, for one year after involuntary termination without cause or involuntary termination after a change in control, medical premiums on behalf of the officer, one year of auto related expenses, outplacement services, as well as one year of club membership dues for which reimbursement was provided by the Company.
 The officer is entitled to all vested benefits under any retirement or supplemental retirement plans.
-Upon an officer's involuntary termination not in connection with a change in control, all unexpired vested SARs are exercisable within ninety days of termination and all unvested SARs, PSUs and TVAs will expire at the close of business on the date of termination.
-Upon a change in control, all unexpired SARs will fully vest, all unvested PSUs will fully vest and will be paid out at the maximum level of performance and all unvested TVAs will fully vest and will be paid out in cash no later than 30 days following the change in control.
+Upon an officer's involuntary termination and all unvested SARs, PSUs and TVAs will expire at the close of business on the date of termination.
+Upon a change in control, all unvested PSUs will fully vest and will be paid out at the maximum level of performance and all unvested TVAs will fully vest and will be paid out in cash no later than 30 days following the change in control.
 Upon an involuntary termination after a change in control, the officer is entitled to exercise all SARs within two years of termination.